Finnsheep for Handspinners

-Avoiding chaff (vegetable matter from hay, straw etc.).
-This may be more or less important to the buyer depending on how he/she plans to prepare the fleece.
+Avoid chaff (vegetable matter from hay, straw etc.) in your wool fleeces.
+This may be more or less important to the buyer, depending on how s/he plans to prepare the fleece.
 As a buyer, ask the shepherd how he avoids getting chaff in their fleeces.
 Are his sheep jacketed?
 How does he feed their hay?

 To what degree is the fleece skirted?
+Skirting is the removal, by hand, of the most obvious barnyard matter and fouled belly and backside wool from a whole fleece.
 Usually fleeces are sold for a dollar amount per pound of wool.
-The buyer and seller should both be in agreement about how much of the fleece is being sold.
-Is the fleece you are buying lightly skirted, heavily skirted, only the part under the jacket, etc.?
+The buyer and seller should both agree on how much of the fleece is being sold.
+Is the fleece you are buying lightly skirted, heavily skirted, are you receiving only the part under the jacket, etc.?

 When washing the fleece, be very careful to avoid doing things that would cause the fleece to felt.
 Remember Finn wool “likes” to felt.
 That is why it is a preferred wool for felting projects.
 But you don’t want your fleece to felt in the laundry sink.
 Felting is caused by moisture, heat and friction.
 When washing wool, avoid drastic changes in temperature.
 Be sure your rinse water is the same temp as your wash water.
 Do not let the wool sit in the water for a long time and cool down, then put back in hot water again for your next wash or rinse cycle.
 Avoid agitating the wool!

 Finn is not a very greasy wool.
 It can be washed using a (hand) dishwashing liquid.
 Ammonia or other harsh products are usually not needed for cutting the grease.

 Enjoy!
 Once you have experienced Finn wool, you may find it is your favorite for hand-spinning!